-By Joanne Jeffries.
-Last Updated 29th June 2022.
+By Jo Anderson.
+Last Updated 30th January 2024.
 Welcome to this guide to toe amputation compensation.
 If you’ve had to have a toe cut off after an accident, or the toe amputation happened as part of an accident in which someone else was to blame, you might be interested in learning more about amputation claims for a partial disability.

 This guide covers both claims made by members of the public, and also claims by employees due to accidents at work resulting in an injured toe.
 If you believe you have a reason to make a personal injury claim for an amputated toe, then this guide is for you.

 Alternatively, instead of reading this guide, you can call Accident Claims UK on 0800 073 8801 now and we will explain to you how our personal injury claims service works, and how we believe we will be able to help you claim the compensation you are entitled to.

 - Toe Amputation Settlement Amounts

 - What Accidents Can Lead To Toe Amputations?